How Do I Know My Thought Leadership Skills Are Improving?

 Another way we think of this is as “deleting—with joy.”
 Here’s a common example.
 You look at the first two paragraphs of your breakthrough article, written after great effort, and see that they are true and accurate.
 And you realize: they’re unnecessary.
 They just get in the way.
 In fact, their real purpose was to push you mentally to the third paragraph, where you get to the heart of the matter.
 Another example of deleting with joy: a carefully developed chart that is interesting but not essential.
 Again, deleting it now doesn’t mean the effort has been wasted: You may end up shifting it to an appendix or using it for a post on social media.

-You know you’re making progress when: You are comfortable “letting go”—even joyful about it.
+You know you’re making progress when: You are comfortable “letting go” of your written words—even joyful about it.
 You see that in doing so you are producing an outcome that is more compelling and more truthful.
 And here too, trusted advisers or partners can help you make the tough calls about what’s truly essential.

 Fighting for Recognition